Late Season Turkey Hunting

 Toms at this time of year can be love sick.
 Just like the whitetail rut, it seems that there is a “secondary” phase for turkey hunting that can lead to some great turkey hunting action.
 Soft yelps and purrs during this time phrase may be the ticket.
 Especially if you feel that your birds have been pressured at all, they might hang up just outside of range if you overcall.
 You might be surprised at just how aggressive a tom will respond searching for the last receptive hens in the area.

-Sitting in one spot and waiting for hours on end is not uncommon during the late season.
+Sitting in one spot and waiting for hours on end is not uncommon tactic during the late season.
 The last thing you want to be doing is swatting mosquitoes when a bird is close.
 Bug spray and/or a Thermacell are a necessity at this time of year.
 I always try to cover my boots, waistline, and shirt cuffs with bug spray.
 That’s the most common places ticks will get under your clothing and onto your skin.
-Vanilla spray works great in areas where gnats are problematic.
+Vanilla spray can keep the buffalo gnats at bay for short periods of time.

 Gobbling at this time of year can range from great to complete silence after fly down.
 If you know a bird is working the area, spray down and get comfortable.
 Tom Kelly put it best when he said “You have to pay for every bird you kill and the coin you use to pay for them is time”.